tammynpm/tammynpm.github.io/content/napkins/clusters-on-file-system.md

 How does `fls` work?
 Why in some case, `file` can do a better job than `fls`?
 Let's dive a little bit in some of the most used The Sleuth Kit (TSK) commands.

 To effectively use `fls`, we should incorporate `mmls` at the same time in order to locate the block position of where the MBR is.

+In what way would you need to recover lost things?

+Imagine that you have a 5TB hard disk (HDD) that holds years of your family photos and videos.
+And one day, when you take it out to connect to a big monitor to see these old photos again, you drop the hard disk on the ground.

+Btw, this actually happened to my dad's HDD that held many photos of his children when they were young.